 +

-Communicate sustainability strategy and commitment across company and key external stakeholders
+Communicate sustainability strategy and commitment across the company and to key external stakeholders

-Delegate implementation to MPCT.UN’s Sustainability and ESG team
+Delegate implementation to Dream Impact’s Sustainability and ESG team

 -